Ricky Lee Green: Trial, imprisonment and execution

 Due to the heavy media coverage of the trial, the venue was moved to Austin.
 During the penalty phase, in spite of Green's attorneys' demands, prosecutors informed the jury about the other pending charges against the defendant.

-Green’s defense introduced testimony about Bill Green's abuse of his children as a main drive for his son's murders.
+Green's defense introduced testimony about Bill Green's abuse of his children as a main drive for his son's murders.
 Family members were divided and the presiding judge warned them that they would be imprisoned for contempt if there were disruptions.

-On September 22, 1990, after deliberating less than an hour on the case, Ricky Lee Green was sentenced to death via jury verdict for the murder of Fefferman.
-He was later given a life sentence for the Bailey murder, and as part of a guilty plea, he was given a second life term in the Davis case, while the charges in the Monroe slaying were altogether dropped.
+On September 22, 1990, after deliberating less than an hour on the case, Ricky Lee Green was sentenced to death for the murder of Fefferman.
+He was later given a life sentence for the Bailey murder, and as part of a guilty plea, he was given a second life term in the Davis case, while the charges in the Monroe slaying were dropped.
 His death sentence was automatically appealed to a federal court in Fort Worth, which granted him a stay of execution in 1994, until all of his appeals were properly reviewed by the state.

 Eventually, all of his appeals for commutation were rejected, and on October 8, 1997, Ricky Lee Green was executed by lethal injection at the Huntsville Unit.
 His last meal consisted of five scrambled eggs, four sausage patties, eight slices of toast, six slices of bacon, and four pints of milk.
 In a break of procedure, prison officials had to use only a single needle instead of the customary two, as they had trouble finding a suitable vein to inject due to Green's long-time drug addiction.
 In his final statement, he expressed gratitude to God, his friends and fellow death row inmates, apologized to his victims' relatives and said that his death wasn't going to solve anything.